 - A parent or carer must accompany their child/JR at all times.
 Parents can organise to cover a group of JRs, but this is not a club/organiser responsibility.

-- JRs will be supplied with written information outlining rules of the game and refereeing
+- JRs will be supplied with written information outlining rules for MiniRoos and how to be a Game Leader.

-- Initial orientation and ongoing training will be provided by a CDSRA referee.
-In the first session, JRs can watch U8 and U9 games and discuss decisions and
+- Initial orientation and ongoing training will be provided by a CRA referee.
+In the first session, JRs can watch MiniRoos games and discuss decisions and approach

 To be eligible, players must be at least 12 years old, registered with LSFC and be accompanied by a parent/carer.